The Rarest and Most Valuable Atari 2600 Games

 There are plenty of copies of the standard Atari release of this game, and it’s a bit more difficult to find the Sears Telegames variation of this cart (can be found for $10 or so) but even experienced Atari collectors think it’s easier to find cartridges of some of the games at the top of this list than it is to find a box for this game variation.

-This interesting arcade port from Sega had a boxed copy show up about two years ago and sold for $1000 on a 7 day ebay auction.
+This interesting arcade port from Sega had a boxed copy show up in 2016 and sold for $1000 on a 7 day ebay auction (we haven’t seen anything replicated like that in recent years, however).
 Cartridges are showing up with some regularity (going for about $20 to $40), but you rarely ever see the box come up for sale.

 Xonox Single-End Games: $300 – $1000 individually